sebastiaanspeck/Digital-Clock/README.md

 ------------- | -----------
 hourFormat    | 12 or 24 hour format (12 hour format doesn't print AM/PM)
-language      | The language for several labels degreesFormat | Use Celcius or Fahrenheit for temperature and dew point longFormat    | Display several objects with label (see Clock.txt for all labels) interval      | Interval at which to refresh lcd (milliseconds) switchPages   | Interval at which to switchPage 1 to 2 (milliseconds) [Only if you have more than 1 page defined]
+language      | The language for several labels degreesFormat | Use Celsius or Fahrenheit for temperature and dew point longFormat    | Display several objects with label (see Clock.txt for all labels) interval      | Interval at which to refresh lcd (milliseconds) switchPages   | Interval at which to switchPage 1 to 2 (milliseconds) [Only if you have more than 1 page defined]